 Your natural response to victim stories in the face of public mistakes you make will be to go on the defensive.
 Falling to that desire to defend yourself against out of context quotes, misattributed statistics, and embellished stories is a trap.

-Know that the best course in curbing the efficacy that supposed evidence of your misdoings holds is to lean into the embellished reaction to your misdeeds.
-Rather than attempting to suppress a consistent stream of victim stories leaking out of the public’s reaction to your misdoings, play the role to amplify those stories.
+Know that the best course in curbing the efficacy that false evidence of your misdoings holds is to bring it out for sun.
+Evidence against you that’s true should shine bright in sunshine too.
+Rather than covering and suppressing any stream of truth behind the public’s reaction to your misdoings, play the role of amplifying that stream.

-The strategic reasons for playing up the victims to your misdeeds are the following:
+The strategic reasons for not battling victims to your misdeeds are the following:

 Once you’ve established an objective and apologetic foundation to your addressal of the matter, it comes to focus on next steps.
 Your apology would (as best as it could) serve to limit polarizing responses to the next steps you present.